 Inequity Disruptor.

-Championing anti-racism isn’t for the faint of heart—it requires a well-stocked equity toolkit, the expertise to deploy it, and the fortitude to guide transformative change within communities and organizations alike.
+Championing anti-racism is not for the faint of heart.
+It requires a well-stocked equity toolkit, the expertise to deploy it, and the fortitude to guide transformative change within communities and organizations alike.

-As a Black woman navigating corporate spaces for over 25 years, I’ve honed my skills in navigating and dismantling systemic barriers.
-Successfully executing IDEA (Inclusion, Diversity, Equity, Accessibility) methodologies demands transparency, courage, and an abundance of patience.
-Equity work isn’t a sprint; it’s a marathon—and I’m built for the journey.
+As a Black woman navigating corporate spaces for more than 25 years, I have sharpened my ability to identify, challenge, and dismantle systemic barriers.
+Executing IDEA (Inclusion, Diversity, Equity, and Accessibility) methodologies demands transparency, courage, and sustained patience.
+Equity work is not a sprint.
+It is a long game, and I am built for the journey.

 I am here for it.
-Straight talk in black and white.
-Serving up real solutions and rolling up my sleeves to do the work that clears a path FORWARD—for myself, for others, and for the generations to come.
+Straight talk.
+Clear strategy.
+Real solutions.
+I roll up my sleeves to clear a path forward for myself, for others, and for the generations coming behind us.

-At the heart of FTT4E and We Are The Ones We’ve Been Waiting For is this unwavering truth: the fight for equity is ours to lead, and together, we are powerful enough to claim it.
+At the heart of FTT4E and We Are The Ones is a simple truth: equity requires leadership, courage, and community.
+Together, we are powerful enough to claim it.

 Queen Gritty. | BLINQ